jonathanw82/gas_dispensor/README.md

 The solenoid off time can be adjusted by sending a number in seconds.
 * gas_dispenser/sub/owner=JON/location=r1/solenoid_off_time_sec

+The solenoid cycles can be adjusted by sending a number.
 * gas_dispenser/sub/owner=JON/location=r1/solenoid_cycles

+The solenoid off time can be adjusted by sending a number in seconds.
 * gas_dispenser/sub/owner=JON/location=r1/dispense_paused_period_sec

 ## Notes: